Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 Received 04 02 00 dd
 ```

-In this example, after the device address and CRC are checked and removed, we received back the function code,
+In this example, after the device address and CRC are checked and removed, we received back the function code, the number of bytes returned, and the two bytes for the temperature.

 # Using data from devices